BSanandu88/Coding-questions/README.md

-# Codechef
+# CodingQuestions
-solutions from codechef competitions
+This repository contains some of questions solved from various platforms.Keep learning!!